NOAA-EMC/UPP/docs/UserGuide/Reference/FAQ.rst

 How can I output satellite fields with the Unified Post Processor (UPP)?
 ==========================================================================

-Currently, the stand-alone release of the UPP can be utilized to output satellite fields if desired.
+Currently, the standalone release of the UPP can be utilized to output satellite fields if desired.
 The UPP documentation :ref:`lists the grib2 fields <grib2-fields-by-id>`, including satellite fields, produced by the UPP.
-After selecting which fields to output, the user must adjust the control file according to the instructions in the UPP documentation to output the desired fields.
+After selecting which fields to output, the user must :ref:`adjust the control file <control-file>` according to the instructions in the UPP documentation to output the desired fields.
 When outputting satellite products, users should note that not all physics options are supported for outputting satellite products.
 Additionally, for regional runs, users must ensure that the satellite field of view overlaps some part of their domain.

 Most UFS application releases do not currently support this capability, although it is available in the Short-Range Weather (SRW) Application. `This SRW App pull request (PR) <https://github.com/ufs-community/regional_workflow/pull/682>`__ added the option for users to output satellite fields using the SRW App.
 The capability is documented in the :ref:`SRW App User’s Guide <srw:SatelliteProducts>`.